 - John Lechleiter, Chairman, President and CEO, Eli Lilly and Company, “Lifespans and Livelihoods: The Human Dimensions of Medical Innovation” speech, January 2010

 H-1B Visas Help America Keep Educated World Talent

 Hiring an H-1B professional is an expensive process.
-It can cost over $9,000 in fees to make an H-1B hire and well over an additional $8,000 to transition an H-1B holder to a green card.
-By law, H-1B workers must receive the same wages, benefits and working conditions as U.S. workers.
+It can cost more than $9,000 in fees just to make an initial H-1B hire, and well over an additional $7,000 to transition an H-1B holder to a green card.
+By law, H-1B employees must receive the same wages, benefits and working conditions as U.S. workers.
 Employers are required to file a labor condition application to attest they will pay the higher of the actual or prevailing wage to all workers with similar experience and qualifications for the position.
 H-1Bs are sophisticated, know their market value and are able to change employers if they are not happy with their pay or position.
-It has been found that areas with higher rates of immigration have higher wages for native workers because immigration leads to greater specialization and productivity.
-These highly skilled workers are in such demand that Microsoft issued a proposal in 2012 to pay additional fees to guarantee access to an additional 20,000 H-1B visas for those who graduate with a U.S. STEM degree.
+It has been found that areas with higher rates of immigration have higher wages for native workers because immigration leads to greater specialization and productivity.[v]

-Since 2005, it is estimated that U.S. employers have paid more than $700 million in fees to fund government anti-fraud efforts in relation to H-1B and L-1 visas.
+Since 2005, it is estimated that U.S. employers have paid more than $1 billion in fees to fund government anti-fraud efforts in relation to H-1B and L-1 visas.[viii]
 All employers are required to pay a $500 anti-fraud fee with each new petition.
-This money has been used to increase the number of on-site investigations and audits of H-1B employers in recent years.
+This money has been used to increase the number of onsite investigations and audits of H-1B employers in recent years.

 Download this information as a PDF.